 7. Video Versus Audio

-In a survey conducted by Unify, 72% of respondents said they felt that teamwork would be smoother if they communicated through video conferencing instead of call, texts, or email.
+In a survey conducted by Unify, 72% of respondents said they felt that teamwork would be smoother if they communicated through video conferencing instead of calls, texts, or email.
 Despite this, the survey also reports that only 34% use video conferencing for team collaboration.

 Video conferencing engages our visual sense as well.
 The right guide to web conferencing software would help you connect and communicate better with your colleagues.